 Besides success in your academics, clinical and research experiences, and good scores on the national admission exam, other activities that will make you a stronger candidate may include:

 - Leadership roles - on campus or in the community

 - Interpersonal skills - work settings, campus organizations, sports teams, teaching assistant

 - volunteer experiences in many settings

 - hobbies, courses

-- Become informed on issues relevant to your intended profession
+- Become informed on issues relevant to your intended profession such as:

 - health services for uninsured